June 17-21, 2020 (Wednesday evening through Sunday morning)

-This year’s conference will once again be held in California, at the beautiful Mammoth Village Lodge, near Yosemite National Park.
-Kim Komenich will be the site host and has been busy making sure this year’s conference is the best one yet!
-Any site questions can be directed to him at: email@example.com.
+This year’s conference will once again be held in Cannon Beach, Oregon at the Tolovana Inn, next to the stunning California coastline.
+Conrad Smith will be the site host and has been busy making sure this year’s conference will be fabulous!
+Any site or conference questions can be directed to him at: email@example.com.

 VisCom brings together a community of visual communication scholars and creative practitioners passionate about the visual.
 It is a plenary conference where everyone presents to everyone, and presenters are encouraged to stay for the entire conference.
 The sessions take place in a gorgeous environment with an afternoon off to enjoy the scenery.
 Works-in-progress are welcome, and presenters can anticipate an environment that encourages lively discussion and helpful feedback.
 Finished papers are encouraged.
 The conference organizers will accept only one submission per person.